hashicorp/terraform-aws-vault/examples/vault-ec2-auth/README.md

 properly and prepared to receive requests.
 First, we must make sure the Vault server has been initialized (using `vault operator init`) and unsealed (using `vault operator unseal`).
 Next, we must enable Vault to support the AWS auth method (using `vault auth enable aws`).
-Finally, we must define the correct Vault Policies and Roles to declare which EC2 Instances will have access to which resources in Vault.
+Finally, we must define the correct Vault Policies and Roles to declare which IAM Principals will have access to which resources in Vault.

-Policies are rules that grant or forbid access and actions to certain paths in Vault.
-You can read more about them [here][policies_doc].
+[Policies][policies_doc] are rules that grant or forbid access and actions to certain paths in Vault.
 With one or more policies on hand, you can then finally create the authentication role.

 When you create a Role in Vault, you define the Policies that are attached to that Role, how principals who assume that Role will re-authenticate, and for how long